corda/corda-docs-portal/content/en/apps/bankinabox/api-guide.md

 ### Create a Current Account

-Send a `POST` request to the `/accounts/create-current-account` endpoint to invoke the [`CreateCurrentAccountFlow`](back-end-guide.md#createcurrentaccountflow).
+Send a `POST` request to the `/accounts/create-current-account` endpoint to invoke the <a href="../../../en/apps/bankinabox/back-end-guide.html#createcurrentaccountflow">`CreateCurrentAccountFlow`</a>.
 This flow creates a zero balance current account for a customer with the provided customer ID.
 The user also has the option to specify a withdrawal and/or transfer daily limit.
 This request requires authorization.
 It can be sent by an admin user.

 - Request type: `POST`.
 - Path: `/accounts/create-current-account`.